-As part of our obligations, in certain cases, WIN Higher Education may be required to report an incident of sexual assault or sexual harassment to the police.
+As part of our obligations, in certain cases, WIN Higher Education may be required to report an incident of sexual assault or sexual harassment to the police or other external bodies.
 We ensure that the circumstances have been explained to the student or staff member prior to making the disclosure.